Sheila Levrant de Bretteville: Awards

-She has been honored with many awards such as a 2009 “Grandmaster” award from the New York Art Directors Club and several awards from the American Institute of Graphic Arts, including a ”Design Legend Gold Medal” for 2004, “Best Public Artwork” recognition for 2005 from Americans for the Arts, and several honorary doctorates.
+She has been honored with many awards, such as a 2009 “Grandmaster” award from the New York Art Directors Club and several awards from the American Institute of Graphic Arts, including a "Design Legend Gold Medal" for 2004, "Best Public Artwork" recognition for 2005 from Americans for the Arts, and several honorary doctorates.
+In 2016, de Bretteville received a Lifetime Achievement Award from the Women's Caucus for Art.